 Decreased Absenteeism caused by Illness

 In today’s challenging times, there’s no way one can avoid stress altogether.
 However, meditation helps an individual to cope better with piled-up stress, which helps improve their health.
 This reduces the risk of cardiovascular disease, depression, stroke, and a range of other medical conditions that lead to employee absenteeism.

 Meditation help improves the overall productivity level of employees.
 By helping workers to deal with stress, focus more intimately on the objectives and goals of the company and reduce absenteeism from work, their productivity significantly improves.
 And when productivity increases at an individual level, the total productivity of the enterprise increases, which leads to higher revenues and an excellent bottom line too.

 Meditation has helped many people to form healthy habits; it has helped them become more focused, more peaceful, less worried, more appreciative and observant to everything in their life.
 Perhaps most importantly, it has helped them understand their own mind.

 Before you start meditating, you may never think about what’s going on inside your head — something would just happen, and you would follow its commands like a robot.

 After meditation, all of these still happen, but gradually, you’ll be more aware of what’s going on.
 You can make a choice about whether to follow the commands.
 You understand yourself better (not entirely, but better), and this will give you increased freedom and flexibility.

 So, we highly recommend this habit.
-And while we’re not saying it’s easy, you can start small and get better as you practise.
+And while we’re not saying it’s easy, you can start small and get better as you practice.
 Don’t expect to be good at first; that’s why it’s called practice.